manjulamishra/beautiful-jekyll/_posts/2018-11-30-housing_project.md

 I want to analyze the housing trend in terms of eco-friendliness.

-1. What geographic area caters to such houses?
+1. Who are the top ten companies who build such homes?
 2. How much people spend of eco-friendly concepts if they are remodeling their homes?
 3. Are there long term benefits?
-4. What are the upfront costs?
+4. What are the upfront, and overall costs?
 5. Is education level, income, and geographic area affect their decisions?
+6. How to measure the success in terms of satisfaction and monetary saving?

 How

 *   Find a dataset which has the required information
-*   Conduct a meaningful analysis using statisitcal techniques
+*   Conduct a meaningful analysis throguh various statisitcal techniques
 *   Show the work through tables and other visualizations
 *   Write a story that conveys the findings

 Challenges

+1. How to define sustainable homes?
-1. Finding the right dataset
+2. Where and how to find the right dataset from?
-2. Knowing what statistical techniques to use
+3. How to decide what statistical techniques to use?
-3. The most effective visualizations
+4. How to create the most effective visualizations?
-4. Writing a good readable report
+5. Writing a good readable story